Correct and Optimal: the Regular Expression Inference Challenge: REIC Metrics and Baselines

 ReGPT (1k) produces syntactically valid regular expressions for all test instances, indicating it has learned a good internal representation of the RE grammar.
 Even when only sampling 10 solutions, it performs at or essentially at 100\% compile rate.
 While it is outperformed by the (very strong) RE Retrieval, ReGPT generates better expressions than can be retrieved by PN Retrieval on the smaller test sets, DS1 and DS3.
 PN Retrieval is conceptually the closest heuristic to the learned model, which is trained to generate REs conditioned on PN sets; ReGPT outperforming this baseline on the smaller datasets -- which are more out-of-distribution compared to the training data than the larger test sets -- indicates that there is a learning signal available in the training data that allows a degree of generalisation.
 ReGPT's strongest test sets are DS2, followed by DS 4, which both contain variable cost functions for the same PN sets.
 These datasets of course contribute the vast amount of training data during ReGPT training; in addition, Dataset 2 uses the reduced set of permitted operators, explaining the relatively high test performance.

 Across all datasets, ReGPT finds cost-efficient solutions; on the challenging sets DS1 and DS3, the average cost of its perfect solutions even is \emph{lowest} across systems.
-This yields interesting possibilities of using trained models in combination with algorithmic solvers such as that of \citet{valizadeh2023search}, for example by providing precise solutions that are \emph{close} to minimal as starting points for the search algorithm, potentially helping with search space reduction.
+This yields interesting possibilities of using trained models in combination with algorithmic solvers such as that of \cite{valizadeh2023search}, for example by providing precise solutions that are \emph{close} to minimal as starting points for the search algorithm, potentially helping with search space reduction.

-The prompted StarChat$\beta$ baseline shows a severe lack of performance on the challenge test sets.
-This is not surprising: While it is a truly large and trained for code synthesis -- a task very much related to, if not a superset of regular expression inference -- it has never seen REIC data during training.
-While prompting instruction-tuned LLMs with specific tasks can be a powerful technique, in our case it seems not enough to perform well on the novel, untrained, and provably hard challenge proposed by this work.
+The StarChat$\beta$ baseline shows a severe performance gap on the challenge test sets.
+This is not surprising: While it is truly large and trained for code synthesis -- a task closely related to, if not a superset of regular expression inference -- it has never seen REIC data during training.
+While prompting instruction-tuned LLMs with specific tasks can be a powerful technique, it seems not enough to perform well on the novel, untrained, and provably hard challenge proposed here.

 In fact, as StarChat$\beta$'s compile rate of (essentially) 100\% demonstrates, the model is capable of generating REs as defined for our challenge.
 However, when it comes to \emph{precision} and \emph{minimality}, the large SOTA pretrained code LLM struggles with the proposed challenge in a prompt-based setting, where it underperforms Compared to the much smaller, but fully supervised ReGPT baseline.
 This is true even when comparing models that sample the same number of outputs.